Wisconsin School Music Association

 Audition Performance Goals

-A successful audition performance demonstrates accomplishment of technical skills and musical artistry which goes well beyond the dynamics on the printed page.
-The three simple steps to achieving this goal are:
+A successful audition demonstrates technical skill and musical artistry that goes beyond the notes on the page.
+Use these three steps to achieve your best performance:

 Sight-Reading

-T – Time signature and tempo markings (text, if you’re singing lyrics)
+• T – Time signature and tempo markings

-*STARS acronym is from Essential Elements Comprehensive Band Method.
-Copyright Hal Leonard Corporation Milwaukee, WI All rights reserved.
+The STARS acronym is from Essential Elements Comprehensive Band Method.
+Copyright Hal Leonard Corporation Milwaukee, WI.
+All rights reserved.
 Used with permission.

-Memorize all required major, minor, chromatic, and/or modal scales.
-Be prepared to perform as many octaves as possible in even tempos using the correct articulation pattern, if any were provided in the audition requirements.
+• Winds, Percussion, Strings & Piano: Memorize all required scales (major, minor, chromatic, and/or modal).
+Be prepared to perform as many octaves as possible in even tempos, using the correct articulation pattern if provided.

-Be sure you ask for proper coaching on language pronunciations, style, and phrasing.
+• Vocalists: Ask your teacher for coaching on language pronunciations, style, and phrasing.
 Schedule an accompanist for your audition or obtain a recorded accompaniment in the correct key and tempo.

 Audition Timeline